Aspiration is that coughing and choking sensation you get when food or liquid goes down “the wrong pipe.”

 What’s the best course of action if you think you’ve hydrolocked your engine?

-The worst case is that your engine is shot, and you need a new one.
+The worst case is that your engine is inoperative, and you need a new one.
 Don’t ignore this one.
-Your bank account will thank you later.
+Your financial account will thank you later.